nzzdev/st-methods/bots/README.md

 - Develop the script in your preferred language
 - Try to run and update the chart locally using Q cli (see [wiki post](https://wiki.nzzmg.ch/confluence/pages/viewpage.action?spaceKey=RED&title=Q+Grafiken+automatisiert+aktualisieren) for more details)
 - Setup the [Github Actions workflow file](https://docs.github.com/en/actions/quickstart) (use the [corona-charts workflow](../.github/workflows/corona-charts.yml) as reference)
-- Run the Github Actions manually using the run workflow button in the Actions Tab on Github
+- Run the Github Action manually using the run workflow button in the Actions Tab on Github
 - The action is now set up and will run on the schedule defined in the workflow file

 ## What should be considered when developing a new automated script